 Filing EEOC Complaints

 - Filing a Charge of Employment Discrimination -- The associated article provides a basic overview of who can file a discrimination charge, when to file, what a discrimination charge should include, and more.

-- EEOC Claims FAQ - Common questions about the EEOC and the hearing process for a a charge of discrimination is provided at this link, including paying and preparing for the hearing and what happens after your charge is heard.
+- EEOC Claims FAQ -- Common questions and answers about the EEOC and the hearing process for a a charge of discrimination is provided at this link, including paying and preparing for the hearing and what happens after your charge is heard.

 The EEOC Claims Process